 Other IT managers are repeating that mantra, helping their companies cope with hard times by making their data centers smaller and more compact.
 IT managers have gotten to these more-productive footprints by using virtualization, high-density and multifunction hardware, alternative energy sources and modular design techniques.
 The savings accrue from decreases in energy bills, property costs and maintenance expenditures.

 At the credit union, for example, server virtualization helped lower data center space requirements while making IT leaner and more efficient.
 "We used to have 40 boxes, now we're down to just a couple and a lot of virtualization.
 We have 12 racks right now, and we're going to consolidate that down to just four," Gonzales says.

 The steady consolidation of servers and related resources over the past few years has left the credit union's old data center with plenty of excess room.
 "We've been trying to talk them into giving us a foosball table or a pool table in there because there's more than enough empty floor space," he jokes.

 Actually, the freed-up space will be put to good use by the 80,000-member credit union.
 "We're in downtown Denver in our own building, but real estate here is expensive," Gonzales says.
 "We're trying to give some of our space to departments that [provide] member-facing services."

-Yet data center size shouldn't be the sole focus of cost-savings attempts, warns Steve Sams, vice president of site and facilities services for IBM Global Technology Services in Armonk, N.Y.
+Yet data center size shouldn't be the sole focus of cost-saving initiatives, warns Steve Sams, vice president of site and facilities services at IBM Global Technology Services.
 "The physical footprint is not where the cost of the data center is," he says.
-"The physical footprint typically represents, in traditional data center builds, 7 to 10 percent of the cost."
+"The physical footprint typically represents, in traditional data center builds, 7% to 10% of the cost."

 For the credit union, shrinking the data center cut out about 33 power ports and two circuits, Gonzales says.
-However, he adds, the organization doesn't have power measurement tools, so he can't specify power savings in dollars.
+However, he adds, the organization doesn't have power measurement tools, so he can't quantify the energy and cost savings.